 Despite the title, Derek Marlowe’s novel, published 1979, is not a direct adaptation.
 It is instead about a young boy growing up in Chicago and searching for meaning as he matures.
 The first scene in the book is the main character almost getting abducted by Leopold and Loeb instead of Bobby.
 When he finds out how close he came to death, it sticks with him.
 As the years pass he follows the lives of both boys in the newspapers.
-Several years after Nathan’s release he reads an article in which Nathan says he has discovered the secret to happiness.
-Depressed and desperately unhappy despite his riches and success, he goes to Puerto Rico to find Nathan and ask for the secret.
+Several years after Leopold’s release he reads an article in which Leopold says he has discovered the secret to happiness.
+Depressed and desperately unhappy despite his riches and success, he goes to Puerto Rico to find Leopold and ask for the secret.
 What he learns there helps him let go of his material obsessions and find contentment.

 Darrow is a tv movie from 1991 starring Kevin Spacey as Clarence Darrow.
 The movie, told from the perspective of Darrow’s son Paul, spends about fifteen minutes on the Leopold-Loeb case, as the closing section of the film.
 Many details are changed, but an excerpt from Darrow’s closing speech is quoted verbatim in a more than six-minute monologue.
 Leopold and Loeb in this version are obnoxious, ungrateful and without remorse.
-They are proud of their crime and Richard in particular seems unconcerned with the pain they’ve caused or the situation they’ve ended up in.
+They are proud of their crime and Leopold in particular seems unconcerned with the pain they’ve caused or the situation they’ve ended up in.
 Understandably, more attention is paid to Darrow and his wife Ruby, and the hardship and triumph caused by their association with the case, rather than to Leopold or Loeb themselves.

 In 1992, as part of the New Queer Cinema movement, Tom Kalin released Swoon; a study into the perception of stories, history and homosexuality.
-This independent movie brings the relationship of Nathan and Richard to the forefront while mocking the censorship that came before it.
+This independent movie brings the relationship of Leopold and Loeb to the forefront while mocking the censorship that came before it.
 They are portrayed essentially as a married couple, exchanging wedding rings and living together in a rented apartment.
-Swoon mixes reality, showing video of the real Nathan Leopold and often recreating quotes and scenes almost verbatim from transcripts, with obvious fiction, as the boys entertain their drag queen friends and Nathan listens to language lessons on technology that hadn’t been invented in 1924.
+Swoon mixes reality, showing video of the real Nathan Leopold and often recreating quotes and scenes almost verbatim from transcripts, with obvious fiction, as the boys entertain their drag queen friends and Leopold listens to language lessons on technology that hadn’t been invented in 1924.

 Leopold and Loeb: Trilogy